pratheeksha-b/python_project/README.md

 PCA (Principal Component Analysis): Using 29 components, the model was able to explain over 91% of the total variance in the dataset.
 Reducing the data to just 2 principal components still allowed for a visual distinction between the three clusters, as shown in the scatter plot
 <img width="559" height="413" alt="image" src="https://github.com/user-attachments/assets/c8b2397b-5c75-4672-b782-53238370e06a" />

+RECOMMENDATIONS:

+1)Stress is the main reason behind burnout, so companies should try to reduce work pressure.
+This can be done by dividing work properly, avoiding too many meetings, and allowing employees to take mental health breaks when needed.

+2)Employees feel less burned out when they have a good work-life balance.
+Companies should make sure people don’t work beyond fixed hours, allow flexible timings, and encourage them to take breaks and holidays.

+3)Support from managers really matters.
+Managers should regularly talk to their team members, understand their problems, and be more approachable and supportive.

+4)Employees who take therapy or get support show lower burnout levels.
+So, companies should provide counseling services and create awareness so people feel comfortable talking about mental health.

+5)Simple habits like getting enough sleep, reducing screen time, and exercising can improve mental health.
+Companies can promote this by organizing wellness activities or fitness programs.